 Wherever you work, you may be entitled to one or two whole weeks’ Ordinary Paternity Leave, but this depends on your service record with your employer and your relationship to the person taking maternity leave.

-Depending on your earnings level, you may also be entitled to ordinary statutory paternity pay.
+Depending on your earnings level, you may be entitled to Ordinary Statutory Paternity Pay.

-If you work in the NHS and are a biological or adoptive father, nominated carer or same-sex partner, you are entitled to two weeks’ maternity support (paternity) leave.
+If you work in the NHS and are a biological and adoptive father, nominated carer or same-sex partner you are entitled to two weeks’ Maternity Support (Paternity) Leave.
 This is regardless of how long you have worked for the NHS.

 More details are contained in our information paper on paternity leave and pay.